Cicarimanah: Administration

-Administratively, Cicarimanah is one of 15 villages in the Regional District of Situraja of Sumedang Regency, which is located 6 km northeast of Situradja Regional District.
+Administratively, Cicarimanah is one of 15 villages in the District of Situraja of Sumedang Regency, which is located 6 km northeast of the capital of Situraja District.

 Climate and geography

 The mean temperature in Cicarimanah village is 30 °C, and, similar to many villages in Indonesia, experiences a dry and rainy season.
 The terrain is generally hilly.

 History

-Cicarimanah was formed around 1982, originally administered as part of Bugel village in the District of Tomo.
-The town was first led by a society figure and village native named Mr. Omo Rumaja, who served two terms from 1984–2002.
-After these office holders resigned, the village was led by Mr. Yayat Ruhiyat, also a village native, who also served two terms from 2002–2013.
-He was succeeded by Mr. Ruhatma, who served when Cicarimanah became part of the Regional District of Situraja on 1 January 2014.
+Cicarimanah was formed around 1982, originally administered as part of Bugel village in Tomo District.
+The village was first led by a society figure and village native named Omo Rumaja, who served two terms from 1984–2002.
+After these office holders resigned, the village was led by Yayat Ruhiyat, also a village native, who also served two terms from 2002–2013.
+He was succeeded by Ruhatma, who served when Cicarimanah became part of the Situraja District on 1 January 2014.

 Village leadership is detailed in the table below: